 - Shift Experience – Physician Assistants may work standard office hours during a normal week, but emergency situations may call for weekend, evening, or holiday hours.
 As an EMT, you have experience balancing this.

-- Communication – As an EMT, you’re already familiar with much of the terminology and communication styles of the medical world, and you know the vital pieces of information that have to be communicated quickly, accurately, and efficiently.
+- Communication – As an experienced EMT, you’re already familiar with much of the terminology and communication styles of the medical world, and you are familiar with the vital pieces of information that have to be communicated quickly, accurately, and efficiently.

 - Organizational Skills – EMTs have real-world experience in collecting and organizing patient information while in the field.
 This underrated skill, as much as any other, directly applies to working as a Physician Assistant.

-- Strong Stomach – PA’s and EMTs see nearly every type of injury or illness under the sun, and many of the emergency situations will be similar.
+- Strong Stomach – PAs and EMTs see nearly every type of injury or illness imaginable, and many of the emergency situations will be similar.
 EMTs and paramedics have established field experience that proves they can handle whatever emergency arises, no matter how shocking or disturbing, a skill that is vital to success as a Physician Assistant.

 Physician Assistant Salary